This Dutch Word For Enjoying Life Is About To Become Your New Motto

 To put into perspective just how inept people in the U.S. are at relaxing, a paper by economists Dan Hamermesh and Elena Stancanelli, published in Cornell University's IRL Review, found that 25% of U.S. workers admitted to working between 10 p.m. and 6 a.m. on a typical weeknight.
 On the other hand, only 7% of people in the Netherlands — the land of gezellig — did the same.

-This behavior creates a vicious cycle because the more your work, the harder it is to relax when you actually have the time for some gezellig.
+This behavior creates a vicious cycle because the more your work, the harder it is to relax when you actually have the time.
 As more and more is uncovered about the inner workings of the human brain, research suggests that when you're in a prolonged state of stress and anxiety, which is not gezellig, your sympathetic nervous system is triggered.
 This is your fight or flight response.

-In order to truly relax, you need to engage your parasympathetic nervous system.
+In order to truly chill out, you need to engage your parasympathetic nervous system.
 Relaxing is like a muscle, and if you're always hyperaware, your parasympathetic nervous system isn't getting enough attention.
 Having an underdeveloped parasympathetic nervous system makes is pretty difficult to chill out.
+Gezellig is a state of mind.
+It's a vibe.
+And you can't get there when your mind is mired in stress.

 "We live in a world that makes it hard to really unwind.
 The demands of daily life are intense and never ending.
 We have come to equate success with achievement, and achievement with happiness," F. Diane Barth L.C.S.W., wrote for Psychology Today.
 "Furthermore, research has shown that stress, anxiety and depression, which come on the heels of this kind of non-stop pressure to achieve, physically interfere with the body’s relaxation mechanisms."

-Once you're comfortable with that, add more time and incorporate other gezellig-like things into your daily routine.
+Once you're comfortable with that, you can start to incorporate other things into your daily routine that will help you chill out.
 This could include turning your phone off after 10 p.m. and while spending quality time with friends and family.
 The more you exercise your gezellig muscle, the easier it will become.
 Learning to relax is hard work.
 But it's also 100% worth it.